digital-asset/daml/docs/source/getting-started/index.rst

 Add a few more friends as Bob, and play around a bit more by logging in as different users and adding/removing friends from the network.
 This should give you a idea of the app's functionality.

+Next, we'll look at the :doc:`architecture of our app <app-architecture>` and the individual components.